Volunteer in Michigan Today!

 Michigan Volunteer Registry

 The Michigan Volunteer Registry ( www.MIVolunteerRegistry.org ) is an internet-based system enabling healthcare personnel and citizens to pre-register to volunteer their assistance during an emergency.
 The registry assembles volunteers based on verification of their identity, credentials, and qualifications.
 Those interested in volunteering can securely enter their contact information on the web site.
 During an emergency, volunteer information will be gathered and appropriate volunteers contacted by authorized personnel.
-Individuals willing to assist during a disaster may choose to register as part of the General Volunteer unit, Michigan's State Animal Response Team, Michigan Mortuary Response Team, or any of the five partner Citizen Corps Programs.
+Individuals willing to assist during a disaster may choose to register as part of the General Volunteer unit, Michigan's State Animal Response Team, Michigan Mortuary Response Team, and more.
 Volunteers of all skill levels, experiences, and affiliations are encouraged to register.

 Be a Mentor